uviclibraries/genai-notebooklm/pre-workshop.md

 To get the most out of the workshop, please bring:

-- A **laptop** (recommended for full NotebookLM features)
+- A **laptop** which you'll need for a Zoom based workshop and is recommended to use all of NotebookLM's features
 - A **Google account** you can sign in with
 - 2–3 documents you can safely upload, such as:
   - A course reading (PDF)
   - An assignment brief or project description
-  - A publicly accessible article or webpage
+  - A publicly accessible article or web page
 - (Optional) **Headphones**, if you want to listen to Audio Overviews without disturbing others

 If you don’t have your own documents, sample materials will be provided.